 In this post I'll discuss the easiest vegetables to store and how to store them.
-These crops have all moved onto my “must plant” list because they require little or no processing and last reliably in storage for months.
-I also have a quick video of our awesome new root cellar makeover.
-August and the boys did a great job adding a ton of storage to the root cellar under our front porch.
+These veggies are on my “must plant” list, because they require little or no processing and last reliably for months.

 - Preferred temperature range = 32 to 35°F (0 to 1.7°C)

 - Relative Humidity = 60 to 70 percent

 With a single layer of onions in tray storage, I can quickly see if any start to sprout or spoil.

 Onions can sit on your kitchen counter for a while, but the warmth makes them sprout.

 In my experience, strong flavored yellow onions tend to keep the best, followed by reds and then whites.
 Sweet onions have the shortest shelf life.

 Our storage onions generally last from one season to the next, even in less than perfect conditions (our root cellar tends to stay a little warm).